"THERE'S NO WIFI IN THE FOREST BUT I PROMISE YOU WILL FIND A BETTER CONNECTION"

 BUSHCRAFT | NATURE SCIENCE | ENVIRONMENT

-Wildeye Family Camps offers fun outdoor activities in bushcraft catered towards families and youth.
-With an added element of nature science & environmental education.
-As well as sharing bushcraft skills, a focus on the science of trees is applied, whilst sharing knowledge on the fascinating world of tree & fungi communication.
+Wildeye Family Camps offers fun outdoor activities in ancient woodlands catered towards families and youth.
+Discover bushcraft skills with an added element of nature science & environmental education.

-Wildeye Adventures shares outdoor education in the aims of promoting self-reliance, environmental awareness and personal responsibility towards the natural world.
+Wildeye Adventures shares outdoor skills & environmental education in the aims of promoting self-reliance, woodland awareness and personal responsibility towards the natural world.